getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 ![ConnectionTimeoutMessageExample]({% asset guides/grouping-and-fingerprints/connection-timeout-message-example.png @path %})

-You could also do this based on the file path of the erroring funciton, or on the function name itself.
-See [Additional Examples](https://docs.sentry.io/data-management/event-grouping/server-side-fingerprinting/#examples)
+You could also do this based on the file path of the erroring function, or on the function name itself.
+For more details, see additional examples in the full [fingerprinting documentation](https://docs.sentry.io/data-management/event-grouping/server-side-fingerprinting/#examples).